expectfun/posts/tact.md

 And that's also why Tact got released so quickly after I got to it, in a matter of months.
 It would be easy to work on that for years.
 But if you release early and iterate after that, it means the language can help people solve their problems today, not sometime in the future.

 Currently I'm mostly working alone on the language itself, but other people help with other ecosystem things.
-Like Tal Kol who is probably the second-most active person in the ecosystem at the moment.
-He has created [Tact by Example](https://tact-by-example.org), which is inspired to some degree by "Solidity by Example", but also adds on top of that.
+Like Tal Kol who has created [Tact by Example](https://tact-by-example.org), which is inspired to some degree by "Solidity by Example", but also adds on top of that.
 I'm very impressed by that website, I couldn't do it that good.

 ## Tal Kol

+_Tal participates in lots of things useful for TON community: websites, tutorials, blog posts, community events, you name it.
+It's no surprise he created a whole [website](https://tact-by-example.org) that helps to learn Tact.
+The only question is, when does he sleep?_

 ![Tal Kol](./talkol.jpg)